MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/distribute/android.md

 ## 3. Enable or disable Mobile Center Distribute at runtime

-You can enable and disable Mobile Center Analytics at runtime.
+You can enable and disable Mobile Center Distribute at runtime.
 If you disable it, the SDK will not provide any in-app update functionality.

 > [!NOTE]
 > Note that it will only disable SDK features for the Distribute service (in-app updates for your application) and the SDK API has nothing to do with disabling the Distribute service on the Mobile Center portal.